grame-cncm/faustcourse/session2/Lesson4.md

     process = 1, 44100 : @;

 When you will run the program you will here a click after 1 second due to the signal rising from 0 to 1.
-You will ear another click when you stop the program (*** explain***)
+You will ear another click when you stop the program because the system will turn it to 0 when it stops the programs.

 There is a special notation to indicate a one sample delay : the apostrophe character (`'`).
 For example `1'` means one delay by 1 sample and is equivalent to `1:mem` and `1,1:@`. (slide)